lazypower/dasroot-blog/content/2014-05-09-adopt-a-charm.md

 Date: 2014-05-09 17:05
 Tags: charm-maintainership, ubuntu
 Slug: adopt-a-charm
----
+Category: Devops

 As a Juju Charmer, I really care about the Juju Ecosystem.
 I want all of our building blocks, or amino acids in your deployment DNA to be solid pieces for everyone to use, benefitting from the shared knowledge of the global community.
 This post is an abstract about community building, and how my experience went looking to contribute to the juju ecosystem as a whole.

 You've been poking around in the juju ecosystem for a while.
 You've found your pain points or 'papercuts' as we call them.
 You've opened bugs and received minimal feedback on them because the author has moved on.
 What do you do?

 ## Adopt a charm!